core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Consequently, it is of little concern to leverage the benefits of CoAP caching by setting the ID to 0.

+General CoAP security considerations apply.
+Exceeding those in {{Section 11 of RFC7252}}, the request patterns of DoC make it likely that long-lived security contexts are maintained:
+{{amp-0rtt}} goes into more detail on what can and needs to be done when those are resumed from a new address.

 IANA Considerations
 ===================